amygorgon/didtyronzil/docs/smart-contracts/didc.md

 1. *DidScheme*: It generates the user's *decentralized_identifier* & *tyron_hash*.
 This procedure is the only way to generate the Decentralized Identifier, and it can only get executed by the *DidCreate* transition.
 2. *ThrowError*: The procedure to throw an error.
-3. *IsRightCaller*: Validates that the order comes from a SSI Trinity entity.
-This procedure matches against a *SsiTrinity* ADT: user (to validate that the call comes from the user/ contract owner address), agent (to verify the agent in the Payment procedure) or tyron (to validate that the call comes from the [init.tyron](./init.tyron.md) contract.
+3. *IsRightCaller*: Validates that the call comes from an SSI Trinity entity.
+This procedure matches against the *SsiTrinity* ADT that can be: *user* (to validate that the call comes from the user/ contract owner address), *agent* (to verify the agent in the Payment procedure) or *tyron* (to validate that the call comes from the [init.tyron](./init.tyron.md) contract.
 4. *IsRightStatus*: Verifies that the DID-Status is correct for the given operation.
 5. *Donation*: Checks that the donation campaign code is within the limitation period of 1-week.
 6. *Payment*: Executes the payment to the agents and foundation.